jossai87/bedrock-agents-streamlit/README.md

 7. **Run the Streamlit App**:
    - Execute the command `streamlit run app.py --server.address=0.0.0.0 --server.port=8080`.
    - Streamlit will start the app, and you can view it by selecting "Preview" within the Cloud9 IDE at the top, then "Preview Running Application"
+   - Once the app is running, please test some of the sample prompts provided.
+(On 1st try, if you receive an error, try again.)

 ![Running App ](Streamlit_App/images/running_app.png)